Atlanta Municipal Court DUI Lawyers

 Your first court appearance and the court process in your Atlanta Driving Under the Influence case:

-Atlanta Municipal Court instituted a policy of requiring individuals arrested for DUI in Atlanta to appear in Atlanta Municipal Court very soon after the date of arrest, which can be a problem if you work or are due to travel out of town before your next court appearance.
+Atlanta Municipal Court instituted a policy requiring individuals arrested for DUI in Atlanta to appear in Atlanta Municipal Court very soon after the date of arrest if an attorney does not represent them.
+This can be a problem if you work or are due to travel out of town before your next court appearance.
 We typically have court in Atlanta Municipal Court several days each week and can appear on our client’s behalf in most cases without our client having to attend court.

-All Atlanta DUI cases that are pending in Atlanta Municipal Court are currently assigned to Judge Terrinee Gundy.
-The prosecutors (called solicitors) are attorneys who represent the City of Atlanta/State of Georgia in the prosecution of your Atlanta case.
-There are two prosecutors in Judge Gundy’s court: Hala Carey and Luther Dennis.
+All Atlanta DUI cases pending in Atlanta Municipal Court were assigned to Judge Terrinee Gundy.
+However, Judge Teresa Mann is now presiding over DUI cases.
+The prosecutors (called solicitors) represent the City of Atlanta/State of Georgia in prosecuting your Atlanta case.
+There are three prosecutors in Judge Mann’s court: Luther Dennis, Courtney Sallette, and Steve West.
 Cases are divided between the prosecutors based on your last name.
-The Solicitor General is Raines Carter, who oversees the team of prosecutors in each of the nine courtrooms in Atlanta Municipal Court, including Judge Gundy’s court.
+The Solicitor General is Raines Carter, who oversees the team of prosecutors in each of the nine courtrooms in Atlanta Municipal Court, including Judge Mann’s court.

-Judge Gundy moves her court cases quickly, so it is important to hire an attorney right away so that the attorney can investigate possible defenses in your case.
-Otherwise, the court or the prosecution on its motion will send your case over to state court for prosecution.
-If that happens, you may lose a valuable opportunity to conduct a timely investigation into the facts of your case and possibly negotiate a successful resolution to your charges in Atlanta Municipal Court.
-If your case is sent over to Fulton or DeKalb County State Court, it may be months before an investigation can be completed.
+Judge Mann moves her court cases quickly, so it is essential to hire an attorney right away so that the attorney can investigate possible defenses in your case.
+Otherwise, the court or the prosecution, on its motion, will send your case to state court for prosecution.
+If that happens, you may lose a valuable opportunity to conduct a timely investigation into the facts of your case and negotiate a successful resolution to your charges in Atlanta Municipal Court.
+If your case is sent to Fulton or DeKalb County State Court, it may be months before an investigation can be completed.

-If you were booked into the Fulton County Jail, then your Atlanta DUI charges will not be scheduled in Atlanta Municipal Court, but rather will be filed at some point in Fulton County State or Superior Court, depending on whether your charge is a misdemeanor or felony.
-Also, if you were arrested by the Georgia Tech Police, you would be booked into the Fulton County Jail as well and your case will start in the Fulton County court system – not Atlanta Municipal Court.
-If you are not sure which jail you were booked into, the Atlanta City Detention Center is located at 254 Peachtree Street, SW, Atlanta, Georgia 30303.
-The Fulton County Jail is located at 901 Rice Street, Atlanta, Georgia 30318.
-If your Atlanta DUI arrest occurred in the Atlanta city limits, but in DeKalb County, you will only be brought to the DeKalb County Jail, located at 4425 Memorial Drive, Decatur, Georgia 30032 if there is a felony charge or an additional misdemeanor charge that the Atlanta Municipal Court has no jurisdiction to handle.
-Otherwise, you will be booked in the Atlanta Pretrial Detention Center and your DUI charges in Atlanta will begin in Atlanta Municipal Court with Judge Gundy.
+Suppose you were booked into the Fulton County Jail.
+In that case, your Atlanta DUI charges will not be scheduled in Atlanta Municipal Court.
+Instead, they will be filed at some point in Fulton County State Court or Superior Court, depending on whether your charge is a misdemeanor or felony.
+Also, if the Georgia Tech Police arrested you, you would be booked into the Fulton County Jail, and your case would start in the Fulton County court system, not the Atlanta Municipal Court.
+If you are unsure which jail you were booked, the Atlanta City Detention Center is at 254 Peachtree Street, SW, Atlanta, Georgia 30303.
+The Fulton County Jail is at 901 Rice Street, Atlanta, Georgia 30318.

-Our Atlanta DUI defense attorneys are available 24 hours a day, 7 days a week to discuss your Atlanta Driving Under the Influence case free of charge at 404.816.8777.
-If hired, we will appear for you at your arraignment, excusing you from appearing in court until a final resolution date.
+Our Atlanta DUI defense attorneys are available 24 hours a day, 7 days a week, at 404.816.8777 to discuss your Atlanta Driving Under the Influence case free of charge.
+If hired, we can appear for you at your arraignment, excusing you from appearing in court until a final resolution date.

-It is very important to get started on an investigation for your defense in your Atlanta DUI case right away due to the short timeline the court has scheduled for Atlanta DUI cases.
+Having a defense attorney represent you on your Atlanta Driving Under the Influence case would be best.
+It is essential to get started on an investigation for your defense in your Atlanta DUI case right away because of the short timeline the court has scheduled for Atlanta DUI cases.
 Also, your Atlanta DUI officer or Georgia State Patrol Trooper likely initiated an administrative license suspension action against your driver’s license (serving you a DDS-1205 form).
-If a license suspension action has been initiated, you only have 30 days from the date of your Atlanta DUI arrest to request a hearing with the Georgia Department of Driver Services or otherwise face a suspension of your driving privileges (a separate civil action in a different court from your Atlanta DUI criminal case).
+In that case, you only have 30 days from your Atlanta DUI arrest date to request a hearing with the Georgia Department of Driver Services or otherwise face a suspension of your driving privileges (a separate civil action in a different court from your Atlanta DUI criminal case).

-While your Atlanta DUI charges are pending in Atlanta Municipal Court and once a thorough investigation is complete, a decision will need to be made as to how you want to resolve your Atlanta DUI case, be it a negotiated plea with the prosecutor, a bench trial in Atlanta Municipal Court in front of Judge Gundy, or a jury trial in either Fulton or DeKalb Counties, depending on where the arrest occurred.
-Our in-house investigator, along with our experienced Atlanta DUI attorneys conducts a thorough investigation into your Atlanta Driving Under the Influence charges so a strategic decision can be made on how to best position and defend your DUI case, be it in Atlanta Municipal Court or Fulton or DeKalb state courts.
+While your Atlanta DUI charges are pending in Atlanta Municipal Court, and once a thorough investigation is complete, a decision will need to be made as to how you want to resolve your Atlanta DUI case, be it a negotiated plea with the prosecutor, a bench trial in Atlanta Municipal Court in front of Judge Mann, or a jury trial in either Fulton or DeKalb Counties, depending on where the arrest occurred.
+Our experienced Atlanta DUI attorneys conduct a thorough investigation into your Atlanta Driving Under the Influence charges so a strategic decision can be made on how to best position and defend your DUI case, whether in Atlanta Municipal Court, Fulton, or DeKalb state courts.

-Can I have a jury trial in Atlanta Municipal Court?
+Can I have a jury trial for my DUI in Atlanta Municipal Court?

-Atlanta Municipal Court does not conduct jury trials (even though the Atlanta Municipal Court building was constructed to accommodate jury trials).
-The City of Atlanta lost the ability to conduct jury trials back in 2005 by an act of the Georgia Assembly when the Atlanta Traffic Court and Atlanta Municipal Court merged.
-Because Atlanta Municipal Court is a court of “limited jurisdiction,” if you want to have a jury trial, your Atlanta DUI case will need to be transferred to either Fulton County or DeKalb County State Court.
-If you want your Atlanta DUI case to be kept in Atlanta Municipal Court for trial, it will be a “bench trial,” meaning that Judge Gundy decides whether the prosecution has met its burden beyond a reasonable doubt rather than a jury making that decision.
-Sometimes a bench trial is a sound strategy, sometimes it is not.
+No, the Atlanta Municipal Court does not conduct jury trials (even though the Atlanta Municipal Court building was constructed to accommodate jury trials).
+The City of Atlanta lost the ability to conduct jury trials in 2005 by an act of the Georgia Assembly when the Atlanta Traffic Court and Atlanta Municipal Court merged.
+Because Atlanta Municipal Court is a court of “limited jurisdiction,” if you want to have a jury trial, your Atlanta DUI case must be transferred to either Fulton County or DeKalb County State Court.
+Suppose you want your Atlanta DUI case kept in Atlanta Municipal Court for trial.
+In that case, it will be a “bench trial,” meaning that Judge Mann decides whether the prosecution has met its burden beyond a reasonable doubt rather than a jury making that decision.
+Sometimes, a bench trial is a sound strategy; sometimes, it is not.
 There are many times when a jury trial is the best possible option to avoid a Driving Under the Influence conviction in your Atlanta DUI case.

 If a jury trial is requested and you were arrested for your Atlanta DUI within the borders of DeKalb County, then your Atlanta DUI case will be transferred to DeKalb County State Court for a jury trial.
-The DeKalb County Solicitor’s Office is responsible for the prosecution of your DeKalb County DUI in state court.
+The DeKalb County Solicitor’s Office prosecutes your DeKalb County DUI in state court.
 The current elected Solicitor General of DeKalb County is Donna Coleman-Stribling.
-Generally, two prosecutors are assigned to each courtroom in DeKalb County State Court.
-DeKalb State Court currently has seven state court judges.
-Your case will be assigned to one of the seven judges by a selection formula set up by the DeKalb County Court.
+Generally, two prosecutors are assigned to each DeKalb County State Court courtroom.
+DeKalb State Court currently has seven state court judges in Division A and four state court judges in Division B (formerly DeKalb Recorder’s Court).
+Your case will be assigned to one of the judges using a selection formula set up by the DeKalb County Court.
 Each judge handles their caseloads differently.

-Because our Atlanta DUI defense attorneys frequently try cases in Fulton and DeKalb Counties, we are familiar with the judges and the prosecutors who will be handling your case.
+Because our Atlanta DUI defense attorneys frequently try cases in Fulton and DeKalb Counties, we are familiar with the judges and prosecutors handling your case.

 How our skilled Atlanta DUI lawyers build a successful DUI defense:

 To build a strong defense in your Atlanta DUI case, your Atlanta DUI lawyer should start by learning everything possible from the information you present to the lawyer.
-Based on this information, our firm can find more evidence by using specialized resources as needed to determine if all testing and other details of your Atlanta DUI arrest were accurate and legal.
-This determination is the basis for a strong drunken driving defense in Atlanta, Fulton, and DeKalb counties.
-We have our own in-house DUI investigator that gathers information, videos, 911 calls, possible surveillance videos, police reports, documents, road/scene conditions, and more.
+Based on this information, our firm can find more evidence using specialized resources to determine if your Atlanta DUI arrest testing and other details were accurate and legal.
+This determination is the basis for a solid drunken driving defense in Atlanta, Fulton, and DeKalb counties.
+Our in-house DUI investigator gathers information, videos, 911 calls, possible surveillance videos, police reports, documents, road/scene conditions, and more.
 There are times when we use the services of toxicologists, accident reconstructionists, private investigators, breath test/field sobriety experts, medical professionals, and video illustrators, to name a few, to help build a solid defense in your Atlanta DUI case.
-Our Atlanta DUI lawyers analyze a case from the initial stop or reason why the police were involved, looks for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine tests), and develop strategies in how to best conduct license suspension hearings, preliminary/committal motion hearings and trial.
-Our team approach is an effective way to ensure we are prepared to defend your Atlanta DUI, meaning that all of our DUI lawyers collaborate on each of their cases at every stage.
+Our Atlanta DUI lawyers analyze a case from the initial stop or reason why the police were involved, look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine tests), and develop strategies in how to conduct best license suspension hearings, preliminary/committal motion hearings, and trial.
+Our team approach effectively ensures we are prepared to defend your Atlanta DUI, meaning that all our DUI lawyers collaborate on each of their cases at every stage.

 There is a saying that “a person who represents himself has a fool for a client.”
-Atlanta DUI arrests are one of the most serious cases that are prosecuted in the Atlanta Municipal Court or State Court.
+It is not a wise idea to represent yourself and enter a guilty plea to Driving Under the Influence.
+Atlanta DUI arrests are one of the most severe cases that are prosecuted in the Atlanta Municipal Court or State Court.
 Even if you think you are guilty and may not want to fight your Atlanta DUI case all the way, there are matters that a skilled Atlanta DUI lawyer is better able to handle than someone representing him or herself.
 Here are some reasons why you may consider hiring Chestney & Sullivan rather than representing yourself:

-• If you represent yourself, you can put your driving privileges in jeopardy if you simply go to court and enter a guilty plea.
-If you have been arrested by an Atlanta DUI Task Force or Georgia State Patrol Nighthawk DUI Task Force officer, you should have been served notice of an administrative license suspension action.
-By entering a guilty plea without properly addressing this license suspension action, you will not be able to get a limited permit (if you are eligible to get one at all) unless the administrative action is conducted properly.
+• If you represent yourself, you can jeopardize your driving privileges if you go to court and enter a guilty plea.
+Suppose an Atlanta DUI Task Force or Georgia State Patrol Nighthawk DUI Task Force officer has arrested you.
+You should have been notified of an administrative license suspension action in that case.
+By entering a guilty plea without adequately addressing this license suspension action, you will not be able to get a limited permit (if you are eligible to get one at all) unless the administrative action is conducted correctly.

 • If your license or privilege to drive is administratively suspended for refusing the Atlanta DUI officer’s chemical test from losing a license suspension hearing or failing to address a suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for one year with NO PERMIT.
 An Atlanta DUI lawyer properly coordinating and handling the Atlanta DUI criminal charges and the administrative license suspension action can improve your chances of being able to drive and avoiding a conviction in your Atlanta DUI case.

-• Other charges in addition to your Atlanta DUI charge may be more serious and carry more punishment than the DUI charge itself such as DUI Child Endangerment or Fleeing and Attempting to Elude.
-These charges sometimes carry more penalties than the Atlanta DUI charge – and could make you a Habitual Violator if not handled properly.
+• Other charges in addition to your Atlanta DUI charge may be more severe and carry more punishment than the DUI charge itself, such as DUI Child Endangerment or Fleeing and Attempting to Elude.
+These charges sometimes carry more penalties than the Atlanta DUI charge – and could make you a Habitual Violator if not appropriately handled.

-• Sometimes the prosecutor may give a bad plea offer.
-Even if you decide not to contest your Atlanta DUI case, an experienced Atlanta DUI attorney who is familiar with Atlanta Municipal Court and Fulton/DeKalb County State or Superior Courts can assess a plea offer to determine if it is worth taking or rejecting.
+• Sometimes, the prosecutor may give a lousy plea offer.
+Even if you decide not to contest your Atlanta DUI case, an experienced Atlanta DUI attorney familiar with Atlanta Municipal Court and Fulton/DeKalb County State or Superior Courts can assess a plea offer to determine if it is worth taking or rejecting.

-• If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply to you.
-Lawyers go to law school for years to learn these rules and you will be at the mercy of a skilled prosecutor and judge if you are not careful.
-You may inadvertently make incriminating statements that a prosecutor can use against you if you are not represented by an attorney.
+• If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply.
+Lawyers go to law school for years to learn these rules, and you will be at the mercy of a skilled prosecutor and judge if you are not careful.
+You may inadvertently make incriminating statements that a prosecutor can use against you if an attorney does not represent you.

 • We strongly suggest that you set up an online account with the Georgia Department of Driver Services to monitor the status of your driver’s license.